ecammnetwork/minimal-mistakes/docs/_ecamm-live-manual/003-camera-mode.md

 * <samp>Blur Background</samp> Apply a blur effect to the selected background image.

-* <samp>Transparent PIP</samp> When using picture-in-picture, make the green screen transaprent rather than using the selected background image.
-(See the example below.)
+* <samp>Transparent PIP</samp> When using picture-in-picture, make the green screen transparent rather than using the selected background image.
+The Mac screen of playing video then becomes the backdrop.

 * <samp>Mask Edges</samp> Ecamm Live can automatically remove objects along the edge of the frame such as a microphone or the edge of a backdrop.
 Click the button again to turn off the masking.